Dark Legion Resurgence- REALLY Getting Started- Part 5

 Pre-stripped mass of Siege of the Citadel plastics.

-Jar full of Legionnaires in stripping juice.
+Jar full of Legionnaires in stripping juice (just LA's Totally Awesome- orange flavor).

 Stripped plastics with a couple of metal fancy boys that got tossed in with them.